The Silk Road Series: The Way Across the World Opens

 He was like a character out of Shakespear, King Lear, a man undone.
 The failure to have Japan submit to him as a vassal, as it had to the greatest emperor of Tang, was a major factor in his descent into depression, alcoholism and obesity.

-After the fall of the Tang Dynasty in the tenth century, for four hundred years, foreign dynasties ruled North China.
-Some of the dynasties were Han Chinese and some were conquest dynasties.
-The North remained divided and a Han Chinese dynasty ruled south of the Yangzi River.
+After the fall of the Tang Dynasty in the tenth century, for four hundred years, foreign dynasties ruled most of North China.
+The North remained divided while Southern Song, a Han Chinese dynasty, ruled south of the Yangzi River.

 This was Chinese foreign policy, taking one tribe as a vassal and fomenting war on the others.
 When one tribe became too powerful, the Jin switched vassals.
 The strategy was called "using barbarians to check barbarians."